-1. PBHS Credit Recovery (CR) was developed to assist students in recovering credits for required courses they have already taken and for which the student received a "failing" grade, thus jeopardizing his/her graduation from PBHSC.

-2. The CR program is 100% computer-based and self-paced.
-For a student to be successful, he/she must be comfortable using a computer and most importantly, must be self-motivated.

-3. CR students are expected to behave appropriately (see the PBHS Handbook) while working on credit recovery.
+- 1. PBHS Credit Recovery (CR) was developed to assist students in recovering credits for required courses they have already taken and for which the student received a "failing" grade, thus jeopardizing his/her graduation from PBHSC. - 2.
+The CR program is 100% computer-based and self-paced.
+For a student to be successful, he/she must be comfortable using a computer and most importantly, must be self-motivated. - 3.
+CR students are expected to behave appropriately (see the PBHS Handbook) while working on credit recovery.
 Failure to do so will result in removal from the program.
-Credit Recovery is a privilege and there are other students waiting to take advantage of this opportunity.

-4. All Unit Tests are to be taken at PBHS under the supervision of a trained CR teacher.
+Credit Recovery is a privilege and there are other students waiting to take advantage of this opportunity. - 4.
+All credit recovery work is to be taken on location at PBHS under the supervision of a trained CR teacher. - 5.
+Notes and formula sheets will be addressed by the Edgenuity terms of service. - 6.
+All policies will be addressed in the Edgenuity terms of service.

-5. Students may use notes, formula sheets, etc. while taking tests.

-6. Students may take unit tests more than once; however, the student will be expected to review notes before a CR teacher is asked to reset a test.
-To recover course credit, students must pass the course with an average of 60% on the course.

-7. In cases where students need to recover credits for more than one course, the CR teacher will assign one course at a time, beginning with the lowest grade level course.

-8. Students trying to earn an English 12 credit through CR must also complete their senior projects with the guidance\under the supervision of the 12th grade English Teacher or the Credit Recovery Teacher.
+- 7. In cases where students need to recover credits for more than one course, the CR teacher will assign one course at a time, beginning with the lowest grade level course. - 8.
+Students trying to earn an English 12 credit through CR must also complete their senior projects with the guidance\under the supervision of the 12th grade English Teacher or the Credit Recovery Teacher.